-Official voter turnout statistics show that around half of the population did not vote, most of whom, including the majority of opposition parties, boycotted the 2020 election.
-Those who did vote — the other half — had exposed themselves to coronavirus doing so.
+Official voter turnout statistics show that around half of the population did not vote (the majority of opposition parties boycotted the 2020 election).
+The other half voted.

-“It was a lot safer than going to the store for five minutes,” President Vučić referred to this risk in an interview.
+But “it was a lot safer than going to the store for five minutes,” President Vučić referred to this coronavirus risk in an interview.

 Non-profit NGO Balkan Investigative Reporting Network (BIRN) argues that it wasn’t a miracle.
 Having analyzed data from the Serbian Institute for Public Health “Dr. Milan Jovanovic Batut,” they uncovered data showing higher numbers of COVID-19 deaths and cases than those the government revealed to the public and global organizations.